ruchikameena/celebal_react_intern/README.md

 - This clone consist of artists list, song by genre and search functionality
 - responsive UI
 - user can select song of their choice the music is fetch and added to the music player which has further various feature to control the songs and song list.

+## 📁 Week 7 & 8 - Ecommerce Store Website

+### Features

+- Api is created
+- product data is fetched from the Mongodb database
+- backend is setup and product route is created